["plan"]

 A topaz-hued Green Dragon cocktail

 The Green Dragon cocktail is a captivating drink that combines the fresh flavors of mint, juniper, caraway, and fennel.
-Add 2 oz Bulldog Gin, 0.5 oz crème de menthe, 0.25 oz kummel caraway liqueur, 0.25 oz lemon juice, a few dashes of peach bitters, and 0.25 oz chilled water to a cocktail shaker with ice.
+Add 2 oz gin, 0.5 oz crème de menthe, 0.25 oz kummel caraway liqueur, 0.25 oz lemon juice, a few dashes of peach bitters, and 0.25 oz chilled water to a cocktail shaker with ice.
 Shake until frosty and fine-strain into a chilled glass to serve.
 You could also substitute kummel liqueur for aquavit, which also has a caraway-forward flavor.

 Love to go green?
 Halloween Horror: Meet the Green Monster Cocktail